What is a breach of contract in real estate?

 A common breach of contract in real estate purchase agreements is when a seller wrongfully refuses to transfer title to the buyer, when the buyer and the seller have defaulted on a purchase agreement or when the buyer or seller fail to close the transaction and perform the contract according to its terms and conditions.
 Unless otherwise specified in the real estate purchase agreement, the remedies available for breach of contract in real estate purchases include money damages, liquidated damages, specific performance of the contract or termination of contract.

 The breach of contract in real estate is complex and it is important to have an experienced attorney formulate a winning strategy to handle a breach of contract in real estate.
-Contact us, your business attorney in Florida, to help you understand what is a breach of contract in real estate and assist you with your breach of contract case.
+Contact us or schedule a consultation with your business attorney in Miami, Florida USA to help you understand what is a breach of contract in real estate and assist you with your breach of contract case.